piroux/libfabric/man/fi_pingpong.1.md

 # HOW TO RUN TESTS

-To launch properly a pingpong test, two termimals have to be open : one for the client , the other for the server.
+To launch properly a pingpong test, two termimals have to be open : one for the client, the other for the server.
+However the server must be already running to start the client.

 As a client-server test, each have the following usage model: